Pipeline 2021: A partner perspective on distribution

 “I think the disties are struggling to adapt at the pace that the markets adapting,” he says.

 “I think the fact that they're having to build out teams and grow the services.
-For a traditional distributor who sells a lot of hardware and ships a lot of boxes and has really complex supply chains, I think the cloud's a little bit tricky for them.”
+For a traditional distributor who sells a lot of hardware and ships a lot of boxes and has really complex supply chains, I think the cloud's a little bit tricky for them.